Women and wealth: the impacts of technology-enhanced wealth management

 Charlotte is the founder and CEO of Netwealth, a leading UK online wealth manager.
 Having started her career at JPMorgan she spent 20 years at Goldman Sachs, serving as a partner for 10 years.
 Her leadership roles spanned relationship management, marketing and product development in the Securities Division.
 From 2006 to 2011, Charlotte was head of Institutional Wealth Management and the Market Solutions Groups for Europe, the Middle East and Asia in the Investment Management Division.
 From 2012, she explored the impact of digital technologies on a variety of industries before founding Netwealth in 2015.

-Charlotte will be speaking at MoneyLIVE: Private Banking & Wealth Management, taking place at One Whitehall Place in London, on the 12 November.
+Charlotte will be speaking at Investment Innovators: Wealth Summit taking place at Hilton Tower Bridge, London on 12 March 2020.